Nick-Sullivan/azure-experiment/server/README.md

 ## Deployment

 CICD controls the deployment when pushing to `main`.
+It will deploy to the `stage` environment.
+There is a manual trigger in GitHub actions to deploy to `prod` environment.

 To manually deploy, run the steps:
 - Build